 -

 - B.C. brings an end to the hunting of grizzly bears throughout the province for resident and non-resident hunters.
-Earlier in the year, government announced it would end trophy hunting of grizzly bears and stop all hunting of grizzly bears in the Great Bear Rainforest.
+Previously, government announced it would end trophy hunting of grizzly bears and stop all hunting of grizzly bears in the Great Bear Rainforest.
 Further consultation with First Nations, stakeholder groups and the public found 78% of respondents recommended the hunt be stopped entirely, resulting in the outright ban.

-- International Consensus Principles for Ethical Wildlife Control, co-authored by BC SPCA and international experts, is published in the Conservation Biology journal.
+- International Consensus Principles for Ethical Wildlife Control, co-authored by BC SPCA and international experts from the 2015 wildlife control expert forum, was published in the Conservation Biology journal.

 2015